yehia67/documentation/node-software/0.1/chronicle/how-to-guides/get-started.md

 20:57:18.822 [info] Access ExtendedApiWeb.Endpoint at http://localhost:4000
 ```

-When Chronicle starts, you can open the `dmps.txt` file.
-If the file is empty, the historical-data import was successful.
+When Chronicle starts, you should see the `imported the last dmp 'milestone' file` message.
+When you see this message, you can check that the import was successful by opening the `dmps.txt` file and seeing that it's empty.

 :::success: Congratulations :tada:
 Chronicle is now saving all transaction data to your Scylla cluster.